An alternative foundation of quantum theory: Motivation, first postulates, and some basic results

 In example A) the individual spin components can be taken to be maximal.
 In example B) both position and momentum are maximal as accessible theoretical variables.

 A statistical model for position measurement might be that the measured position is equal to the theoretical position plus noise.
-In this model, the accessible variable 'theoretical position' is a statistical parameter.
+In this model, the accessible variable 'theoretical position' can be seen as a statistical parameter.

-These 4 postulates are all that I assume.
+These postulates are all that I assume.
 The first goal of this article is to prove through some mathematical arguments versions of the following theorem:

-\textbf{Theorem 0: } \textit{Assume that there relative to an observer $A$ in some given context among other variables exist two different maximal accessible variables, each taking $n$ values.
+\textbf{Theorem 0: } \textit{Assume that there relative to an observer $C$ in some given context among other variables exist two different maximal accessible variables, each taking $n$ values.
 Assume that these two are not bijective functions of each other.
 Then there exists an $n$-dimensional Hilbert space $\mathcal{H}$ describing the situation, and every accessible variable in this situation will have a unique self-adjoint operator in $\mathcal{H}$ associated with it.}

-This Theorem can be seen as my first starting point for developing the quantum formalism from simple postulates.
-In a more general version of this Theorem, see [4], it is assumed that the two basic variables above are \emph{related}.
-This may seem to be necessary in the more general case, but can be dispensed with.
-The property of being related will be defined here: